coreui/coreui/site/content/docs/4.0/migration.md

 ### Browser support

-See the browser and devices page for details on what is currently supported in Bootstrap 5.
-Since v4, here's what's changed to our browser support:
+See the browser and devices page for details on what is currently supported in CoreUI 4 for Bootstrap.
+Since v3, here's what's changed to our browser support:

 - Dropped support for Internet Explorer 10 and 11
 - Dropped support for Microsoft Edge < 16